sonic-net/SONiC/doc/mgmt/Docker to Host communication.md

 N/A
 ### 3.6.3 REST API Support
 N/A
+### 3.6.4 D-Bus API
+#### 3.6.4.1 showtech
+This API will execute the "show techsupport" command.

+Input is date message, and output are return code and error message.

+"show techsupport" command could take a few minutes, and D-Bus client should use timeout or asynchronous request.

+#### 3.6.4.2 save
+This API will execute the "config save" command.

+Input is config file name, and output are return code and error message.

+#### 3.6.4.3 reload
+This API will execute the "config reload" command.

+Input is config file name, and output are return code and error message.

+"config reload" command would restart D-Bus host service, so D-Bus client might not receive the response.

+#### 3.6.4.4 apply_patch_db
+This API will execute the "config apply-patch" command with SONiC DB schema.

+Input is patch file name, and output are return code and error message.

+"config apply-patch" command could take a few seconds, and D-Bus client should use timeout or asynchronous request.

+#### 3.6.4.5 apply_patch_yang
+This API will execute the "config apply-patch" command with SONiC Yang schema.

+Input is patch file name, and output are return code and error message.

+"config apply-patch" command could take a few seconds, and D-Bus client should use timeout or asynchronous request.

+#### 3.6.4.6 create_cp
+This API will execute the "config checkpoint" command.

+Input is checkpoint name, and output are return code and error message.

+#### 3.6.4.7 delete_cp
+This API will execute the "config delete-checkpoint" command.

+Input is checkpoint name, and output are return code and error message.

 # 4 Flow Diagrams

 ![](images/docker-to-host-service.svg)

 # 5 Error Handling
+If dbus host service exited abnormally, systemd would restart this service.

 The `hostQuery` and `hostQueryAsync` APIs return a standard Go `error` object, which can be used to handle any errors that are returned by the D-Bus